-- In the Manage Signatures App, select a client-side signature rule, go to the Design tab and click the Edit Signature button (Fig. 4.).
+- In the signature management app, select a client-side signature rule, go to the Design step and click the Edit Signature button (Fig. 4.).

-- When the editor opens, click Open (Fig. 5., item 1) in the Template group of the Main tab to open the Signature template library.
+- When the editor opens, click Templates in the Template group of the Main tab, and choose Open template to open the Signature template library (Fig. 5.).
 If you haven’t edited the signature template for this rule yet, the template library opens automatically.

-- Make sure that the my template checkbox is selected in the Categories pane on the right side of the signature template library window (Fig. 5., item 2).
+- Make sure that the my templates checkbox is selected in the Categories pane on the right side of the signature template library window (Fig. 6., item 1).

 - You can now modify your template or simply save it by clicking Apply & Close.